Moskov-1/MEME_Filter_AI/README.md

 ## 🚀 Usage

 1.  **Download the Notebook**
     - Clone this repo or download `memes.ipynb`.

-2. **Run in Google Colab**
+2.  **Or Run in Google Colab**
     - Upload the notebook to [Google Colab](https://colab.research.google.com).
     - All meme images will be saved to `content/memes`.

 3.  **Run all cells**
     - It will:
         - Fetch memes from the web
         - Extract features via CLIP
         - Allow you to search using keywords

+4.  **Run Without Text Search**
+    - It will:
+        - Fetch the memes Collected from API
+        - Will Search Based on Image Alone
+        - Allow you to search using keywords
+        - Gives mediocre results

+5.  **Run Text Search**
+    - It will:
+        - Fetch the memes Collected from Drive
+        - Will Search on Multi Modal Data (Image + Text)
+        - Allow you to search using keywords
+        - Gives Proper results
 ---

 ## 🔍 Sample Search Queries